LancelotHolmes/kaggleBotOrNot/README.md

 contest seem to have taken advantage of the fact that human bidders bid at certain times of day more often, while bots might bid at any time of day.

-To run the code, I first modified the original "bids.csv" file to produce a "bids_labeled.csv" file with an additional column labeling all bids as 0 for human, 1 for bot, or 2 for unknown.
-Then I ran "extract_features.py" followed by "apply_model.py".
+To run the code, I first modified the original "bids.csv" file by ran `label_bids.py` to produce a "bids_labeled.csv" file with an additional column labeling all bids as 0 for human, 1 for bot, or 2 for unknown.
+Then I ran "extract_features.py"(twice, first to generate the `train_features.csv` and then modify the code to generate the `test_features.csv`) followed by "apply_model.py".

 I enjoyed the contest and look forward to trying some more of these contests in the future!